Is Iontophoresis the right treatment for you?

 Pulsed current machines are also generally better for areas of the body that often find direct current intolerable (such as underarms).
 For the feet, a Direct Current machine is normally fine.

-If at all unsure, please do call us on FREEPHONE 0800 612 4812, message us via Facebook or email us
+If at all unsure, please do call us on FREEPHONE 0800 612 4812, message us via Facebook (our live chat on the website) or email us.

 Contra-Indications for Iontophoresis